jadc/notes/bio/2035ib/unit0/index.md

 #### Control Group
 Also known as just "control," this group is **the standard that you compare to**.
 In other words, it is the group that has not been manipulated.
 The baseline, if you will.
+You must have at least **5 trials/cases/tests** of the control group.

 #### Experimental Group(s)
 This group (or multiple, for multiple experiments) recieve(s) **one specific manipulation** to differentiate themselves from the **control group**.
+You must have at least **5 trials/cases/tests** of each experimental group.

 #### Manipulated (Independent) Variable
 The manipulated variable is the variable that you change.